 We understand how hard it can be to find a fun, safe place where you and your child can play, learn and grow together with other families in your community.
-Come enjoy CDI Early Learning Center (ELC), where ALL young children and their families are welcome to thrive and… it’s FREE.
+Come enjoy CDI Early Learning Center (ELC) in Canoga Park and Reseda, where ALL young children and their families are welcome to thrive and… it’s FREE.

-Serving over 7,000 children and their families annually, the ELC offers families a safe, nurturing environment with age-appropriate play and learning activities that parents can take home and replicate, along with free developmental screenings and engaging parenting workshops.
-A leading expert for over 22 years in early child development, the Child Development Institute (CDI) serves as a community resource to guide, support and empower families as they navigate their child’s development.
+CDI’s Early Learning Centers offer families a safe, nurturing environment with age-appropriate play and learning activities that parents can take home and replicate, along with free developmental screenings and engaging parenting workshops.
+A leading expert for over 27 years in early child development, CDI serves as a community resource to guide, support and empower families as they navigate their child’s development.

 Why is play important for young children?

 Play is the work of children.
 Play gives children an opportunity to use their creativity while developing their imagination and dexterity.
 Play also supports physical, cognitive, communicative, social, emotional and adaptive skills.
 It is through play that children at a very early age engage and interact with the world around them.
 Play is vital to healthy brain development.
 For more research on the importance of play, check out our online resource center.
 (LINK TO RESEARCH PAGE)

 The Early Learning Center offers a safe and welcoming space, resources and support to families which facilitate healthy development for kids of all backgrounds.
 My daughter Suzy said it is a place where you learn how to play with other kids.
 The staff at ELC are doing a great job including all children.
 Even the volunteers reflect this inclusivity as some of them have special needs.

 – Ashley Henriquez,